aws-samples/aws-connect-data-visualization-using-aurora/README.md

 # Visualize Amazon Connect API Data Using Aurora and Quicksight Workshop

 ## Overview
 [Amazon Connect](https://aws.amazon.com/connect/) provides built-in [reports](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-metrics.html), however some customers need more flexibility or need to use a Business Intelligence (BI) tool to visualize Amazon Connect data.
 Customers may also like to use custom calculations that are defined by their business which are not available in the out-of-the-box Amazon Connect Reports.
-In this workshop, you will learn how to use Amazon Connect APIs along with other Amazon services like [Amazon Aurora](https://aws.amazon.com/rds/aurora/), and [Amazon QuickSight](https://aws.amazon.com/quicksight/) to store Contact Center data and create visualization.
+In this workshop, you will learn how to use Amazon Connect APIs along with other Amazon services like [Amazon Aurora](https://aws.amazon.com/rds/aurora/) and [Amazon QuickSight](https://aws.amazon.com/quicksight/) to store Contact Center data and create visualization.

 This workshop uses Amazon Connect APIs as data source to generate meaningful contact center statistics.

 ### Intended Audience
-This workshop is designed for Contact Center Developers/Administrators/Analysts who want to build dashboards and reports for analyzing contact center performance.
+This workshop is designed for Contact Center Developers, Administrators, and Analysts who want to build dashboards and reports for analyzing contact center performance.

 ### Solution Approach
 In this workshop, you will learn how to use data from Amazon Connect APIs along with other Amazon services like [Amazon Aurora](https://aws.amazon.com/rds/aurora/) and [Amazon QuickSight](https://aws.amazon.com/quicksight/) to store Contact Center data and create visualization.
 This data can then be used by the external BI tools to create advanced visualizations.